 Bitech Technologies Receives Letter of Intent for up to $300 Million to Invest in Solar and Battery Energy Storage System Projects

-Newport Beach, CA, May 08, 2023 (GLOBE NEWSWIRE) -- Bitech Technologies Corporation BTTC (the "Company" or "Bitech"), a global technology solution provider dedicated to providing a suite of green energy solutions with a focus on green data centers, commercial and residential utility, electric vehicle infrastructure and other renewable energy initiatives today announces it has received a Letter of Intent (LOI) from Nam Viet Green Energy JSC, ("Nam Viet Energy"), a Vietnam partner to provide up to $300 million in financing for selected projects related to solar and Battery Energy Storage System (BESS) projects.
+/EIN News/ -- Newport Beach, CA, May 08, 2023 (GLOBE NEWSWIRE) -- Bitech Technologies Corporation [OTCQB: BTTC] (the “Company” or “Bitech”), a global technology solution provider dedicated to providing a suite of green energy solutions with a focus on green data centers, commercial and residential utility, electric vehicle infrastructure and other renewable energy initiatives today announces it has received a Letter of Intent (LOI) from Nam Viet Green Energy JSC, (“Nam Viet Energy”), a Vietnam partner to provide up to $300 million in financing for selected projects related to solar and Battery Energy Storage System (BESS) projects.

 The LOI confirms a formal relationship between the two companies, showing a keen investment commitment from the Asia Pacific region into one of the fastest growing renewable energy sectors in the United States today, thus positioning Bitech to accelerate its refocused business initiatives.
 We believe this new investment commitment validates Bitech's vision enabling the company to implement its business plan to power future growth.
 We believe the LOI signals a major collaborative step forward for the two companies.